 I slept really well overnight and awoke to a cool morning.
 I was loving the detailed information provided by my thermometer.
 It read 46 degrees.
 What a swing from a high of 98 the day before.
-Stellar was ready about 10 minutes before I was and started down the trail.
-Normally I don’t mind separate starts but I was a little concerned about an upcoming 3 mile cross country stretch along the Sycamore wash and then a steep climb from the canyon on the side of a cliff.
-I figured we should stick together through some of the first tougher sections.
-In my rush to pack, I got a little frustrated trying to fold my new tent properly and neglected to pack my stakes.
+In my rush to pack in the morning, I got a little distracted trying to fold my new tent properly and neglected to pack my stakes.
 I wouldn’t realize this oversight until 6 miles and more than 4000 feet climbed.
 Ooops.

 Aside from loosing a critical piece of gear for the first time ever during a thru hike, the rest of the day was great.
 The wash was actually pretty easy to hike, giving me time to warm up before a difficult climb.
 This goat trail was tricky to find, especially after a fire had caused some damage.
 Parts were washed out, with sketchy cliffs enticing a fall.
 We lost the trail briefly a few times, having to navigate really steep slopes.
 The challenges seemed fun instead of scary, though.
 There was one casualty.
 The overgrown trail clawed at my clothes relentlessly, opening a catastrophic rip in my travel-worn skirt.
 I’d already retired it after it survived the PCT, CDT and AZT but unwisely brought it back for one more journey.
 It was not up for the task.